 How long a walk is it from my theme park parking spot to the park’s front gate?

 There is HUGE variability in this depending on what time of year and what time of day you arrive.
-If you’re first to arrive for day during a low-crowd day, you could be parked just a hundred feet or so from the park’s front gate.
+If you’re first to arrive for the day during a low-crowd day, you could be parked just a hundred feet or so from the park’s front gate.
 If you arrive late in the day on July 4, you could be parked half a mile away.
-(These are pre-COVID, full capacity estimates.)

 Are there any ways to get around without walking that far?

 Under normal circumstances, those parked in the outer reaches of the lots will have the option to take a tram from their parking zone to the front gate.
-During COVID, the parking lot tram service has been suspended.
+During COVID, the parking lot tram service was suspended, but this service has now fully resumed at all four Walt Disney World theme parks.

 Is there handicapped parking at the theme parks?